drewwastaken/CyberEdge-Industries-Phase-3-PHP/README.md

 # CyberEdge Industries Website

-![CyberEdge Industries]

-## 📌 Project Overview
+## Project Overview
 This website was developed by BSIT 3rd year students from Technological University of the Philippines (TUP) as part of their Web Development course (CC311L-M | CC312-M).
 It showcases the services, mission, and company profile of CyberEdge Industries, a premier technology solutions company based in Manila, Philippines, specializing in IT products, cybersecurity, and digital transformation services for businesses of all sizes.

----
+## Purpose
+CyberEdge Industries is dedicated to empowering businesses through innovative IT products and services.
+The website serves as a high-performance digital gateway providing:
+- A 24/7 digital platform for browsing and purchasing technical services
+- Comprehensive catalog of IT and cybersecurity solutions
+- Secure user account management for tracking orders and services
+- Professional showcase of completed projects and case studies
+- Multiple support channels for client assistance
+- Streamlined digital procurement for IT infrastructure and custom software

-## 👥 Team Members & Roles
+## Team Members & Roles

 ### Alcantara, Nicholas Andrew L.
-**Project Manager / Systems Architect, Backend Developer**
+**Project Manager / Systems Architect, Developer**
 - Strategizes the project lifecycle and technical roadmap
 - Coordinates cross-functional tasks and manages high-level deadlines
+- Ensures seamless integration of all digital components
+- Oversees workflow and ensures timelines are met
 - Handles backend development using PHP and MySQL
-- Implements security features and database architecture

 ### Jaromamay, Arkin Phoenix D.G.
-**UI/UX Designer, Content Writer, Frontend Developer**
+**UI/UX Designer, Content Writer, Developer**
 - Engineers the visual identity and user interface with modern, high-tech aesthetics
-- Designs interactive elements and user dashboards
+- Designs interactive elements like the dynamic review carousel and secure dashboards
 - Creates wireframes and color schemes using Figma and Canva
+- Ensures typography and color scheme reflect innovation and trust
 - Develops frontend using HTML, CSS, and JavaScript

 ### Montoya, Ricky Andrew A.